tangshuang/nautil/docs/component/event-stream.md

 <Input onChange={some$} />
 ```

-Inside the component, we should use `on` to subscribe to Observable, use `emit` to active stream.
+Inside the component, we should use `subscribe` to subscribe to Observable, use `dispatch` to active stream.

 ```js
 class Some extends Component {